Sharon Stone: Cancel Culture the 'Stupidest Thing I Have Ever Seen'

-Basic Instinct star Sharon Stone blasted the leftist cancel culture, calling it the “stupidest thing I have ever seen happen.”
+Basic Instinct star Sharon Stone blasted cancel culture, calling it the “stupidest thing I have ever seen happen.”

 Sirius XM host Jenny Hutt recently asked the Oscar-nominated star about her impression of the climate of fear among celebrities who have become “afraid to have real conversations.”